 The Federal Direct Stafford Loan is a low-interest loan available to students for post secondary educational expenses.
 Most matriculated students are eligible for an Unsubsidized Direct Stafford Loan each academic year.
 The loan is made to the student who is responsible for repayment.
 The interest rate for all Stafford Loans disbursed on or after July 1, 2016 and prior to July 1, 2017 is a fixed rate of 5.31%.

 Subsidized Direct Loan: As of July 1, 2012 Subsidized Loans are no longer available for graduate students.

 Unsubsidized Direct Loan: The government will not pay interest while a student is in school.
 Interest accrues as soon as the loan is disbursed, and must be paid or capitalized, during periods of in-school enrollment and/or deferment.

-You are eligible to participate in the Federal Direct Loan Program if you are: (1) a U.S. citizen or permanent resident; (2) enrolled in a degree program on at least a half-time basis; and (3) making satisfactory academic progress.
-This requires that you have a cumulative GPA of at least 2.7 (grades of I and C+ or lower are interpreted as failures).
+You are eligible to participate in the Federal Direct Loan Program if you are: (1) a U.S. citizen or permanent resident; (2) enrolled in a degree program on at least a half-time basis and credits count towards the degree; and (3) making satisfactory academic progress.
+This requires that you have a cumulative GPA of at least 3.0 (grades of I and C+ or lower are interpreted as failures).